alexliao95311/DebateSim/README.md

 *Check processes: `sudo netstat -tulnp | grep <port>` or `ps aux | grep serve` *To kill processes: `kill -9 <PID>`

+**Note**: For development on your local machine, use `npm run dev` which will run on port 3000.
+For production deployment on the VM, build the project and serve the static files on port 80.

 # Example
 1. Start DebateSim